-How big would the market be for Pennsylvania sports betting?
+How big will the market be for Pennsylvania sports betting?

-Getting a read on how big the sports betting market in Pennsylvania is difficult, given several factors.
+Getting a read on the size of the sports betting market in Pennsylvania is difficult, given several factors.

 Here’s what we do know.
 Nevada does just over $11 billion in gaming revenue each year.
 While gaming win on sports betting can vary from year to year, in 2016, total handle (amount of money wagered at sportsbooks) clocked in at $4.5 billion.